hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 program, and microbenchmarks help us to concentrate on one (or few) at a time.

-The microbenchmarks measure very simple thins, like calling functions and methods with the various calling conventions (no arguments, one arguments, multiple arguments); passing various types as arguments (to measure conversion costs); allocating objects from C, and so on.
+The microbenchmarks measure very simple things, like calling functions and methods with the various calling conventions (no arguments, one arguments, multiple arguments); passing various types as arguments (to measure conversion costs); allocating objects from C, and so on.